5 Interesting Reasons That We Should Eat Lunch Every Day

 The constant working in an office for hours can be tiring and stressful.
 Eating lunch allows us to spend some time away from our desks and to be able to relax and relieve stress.
 All of us need the time to relax and rejuvenate our bodies and minds so that when we eat lunch, we can be ready to go back to work being fully energized and focused on our tasks.
 However, eating food high in simple carbohydrates such as a rice and chicken bowl can make you sleepy as the body uses up so much energy to digest the food.
 In addition to this, it is not recommended for employees to eat while at their desks.

-A photo of a healthier kind of lunch
+A Few Photo of healthier kinds of lunch

 Enjoy nature if you can do so